DataDog/datadog-lambda-rb/README.md

 Follow the [installation instructions](https://docs.datadoghq.com/serverless/installation/ruby/), and view your function's enhanced metrics, traces and logs in Datadog.

+## Configuration

+Follow the [configuration instructions][https://docs.datadoghq.com/serverless/configuration] to tag your telemetry, collect telemetry from non-Lambda resources, and more.

 For additional configuraton options for distributed tracing, see [the Datadog trace client readme](https://github.com/DataDog/dd-trace-rb)

 ## Opening Issues